 (1)(E).
-DBVI assists eligible individuals with disabilities to prepare for, achieve, and retain employment in competitive integrated employment.
-DBVI administers the Vocational Rehabilitation program in Maine for the Rehabilitation Services Administration (RSA) specifically for Maine citizens that are blind or visually impaired.
-A comprehensive needs assessment is required every three years and focuses on the Vocational Rehabilitation program for those that are blind and visually impaired and on the needs of individuals eligible for those services.
-The assessment is designed to answer important questions about the population eligible for DBVI services living in Maine and their vocational rehabilitation needs.
-Information gathered for the assessment will guide DBVI in its strategic plan and goal development for the years 2018 - 2020.
-Specifically, the report responds to federal regulations (34 CFR 361.29) requiring Maine’s Division for the Blind and Visually Impaired (DBVI) to jointly conduct a “comprehensive statewide assessment” with the State Rehabilitation Council (SRC) every three years that describes the rehabilitation needs of individuals with disabilities residing within the State, particularly the vocational rehabilitation needs of youth with disabilities, and students with disabilities, including their need for pre-employment transition services or other transition services.

-DBVI is experiencing an increase in transition-aged and working aged consumers according to the CSNA data.
+DBVI *has been working extensively with* transition-aged youth.
 This could be the result of the loss of the homemaker closure coupled with the recent requirement to spend 15% of Title I funds on students with a disability.
 It could also be that the inverse is true and the increase in the transition-aged consumers is the direct result of the increased focus on activities for pre-employment transition services for students with a disability.

 Under WIOA an emphasis on Career Pathways and economic self-sufficiency has resulted in additional time spent in achieving successful outcomes.
 RSA guidance suggested that DBVI staff present students and youth with a career development approach that views minimum wage employment as a work experience and that promotes continuation of vocational rehabilitation guidance and counseling and other services that assist youth in obtaining higher paying careers.